About the Friends

 • Honesty, kindness, integrity, courage, humor, and empathy.

-FBH is committed to recognizing the importance of communication and to encouraging dialogue among all constituencies; and to recognizing and responding to individual and institutional prejudices, both overt and subtle, based on gender, race, religion, ethnicity, sexual orientation, socio-economic status, age, and physical and mental ability.
+FBH is committed to recognizing the importance of communication and encouraging dialogue among all constituencies; and to recognizing and responding to individual and institutional prejudices, both overt and subtle, based on gender, race, religion, ethnicity, sexual orientation, socio-economic status, age, and physical and mental ability.

 The Friends of the Blue Hills is: